- a particular system of religious worship, especially with reference to its rites and ceremonies.

 - a system for the cure of disease based on dogma set forth by its promulgator (health cults).

-This is the first question to answer, and the point where the debate gets clouded, no matter whether you’re religious or not.
+This is the first, and most important, question to answer.
+This is also the point where the debate gets clouded, no matter whether you’re religious or not.
 The definition of what exactly a cult is has always been a somewhat subjective one.
 Broad definitions like the one at the top of this post, or some parts of the one at the top of this section, would define almost all world religions as cults.
 Maybe they are.
 In this post, I’ll just stick with Christian Science.
 Since most people conventionally view cults through the lens of definition #3 in the Merriam-Webster definition and #2 in the Dictionary.com definition, I’ll look to those as my definition of what a cult is.
 Otherwise, I could just paint all religions, including Christian Science, as cults right now and be done with it.

 Is Christian Science a cult?

-There are some mainstream Christians who view any sort of ‘Christian’ sect that deviates from their orthodox interpretation of the Bible as a cult.
+There are some mainstream Christians who view any sort of Christian sect that deviates from their orthodox interpretation of the Bible or the divinity of Jesus as a cult.
 On that basis, many mainstream Christians assert that Christian Science is a cult.
-However, this would broadly include groups like the Mormons, Jehovah’s Witnesses, and other sects under a definition that most people would not accept.
-Most of us, when we think of cults, think of groups like the Branch Davidians, the People’s Temple (Jim Jones), or Heaven’s Gate, often referred to as ‘destructive cults’.
+However, this would broadly include groups like the Mormons, Jehovah’s Witnesses, and other sects under a definition that most people would not accept, although many evangelical Christians do view these groups as cults as well.
+Most of us, when we think of cults, think of groups like the Branch Davidians, the People’s Temple (Jim Jones), or Heaven’s Gate, which are often referred to as “destructive cults”.
 These tend to be more what I think of when I think of cults.

 “An instance of great veneration of a person, ideal, or thing…”

-There can be no doubt, to anyone who was ever a Christian Scientist, that Mary Baker Eddy, who is credited with the ‘discovery’ of Christian Science, is deeply venerated.
-In my own primary class instruction in Christian Science, teachings were shared in which she was considered to be almost co-equal with Jesus–he as a ‘masculine’ she as the ‘feminine’, and that she was the so-called ‘woman in the Apocalypse’ (see Revelation 12).
-Eddy’s portrait is found in many Christian Science churches and Reading Rooms, and when I worked at The Mother Church in Boston, I often saw her portrait in offices.
-Whenever her writings are read aloud in church services or at meetings, her name is always announced prominently.
-Most Christian Scientists consider Mary Baker Eddy to have a unique place not only in history, but in biblical prophecy as well.
+There can be no doubt, to anyone who was ever a Christian Scientist, that Mary Baker Eddy, who is credited with the “discovery” of Christian Science, is deeply venerated.
+In my own primary class instruction in Christian Science, teachings were shared in which she was considered to be almost co-equal with Jesus–he as a “masculine” she as the “feminine”, and that she was the so-called “woman in the Apocalypse” (see Revelation 12).
+There is a stained glass window in the original edifice of The Mother Church that depicts this “woman in the Apocalypse”.
+Although the depiction isn’t necessarily meant to portray Eddy in this role, there is a view among some that this is something one could infer.
+Eddy’s portrait is found in most Christian Science churches and Reading Rooms, and when I worked at The Mother Church in Boston, I often saw her portrait in offices, and at some people’s desks.
+Whenever her writings are read aloud in church services or at meetings, her name is always announced prominently, and with a sometimes extreme air of reverence.
+Most Christian Scientists consider Mary Baker Eddy to have a unique place not only in history, but in biblical prophecy as well (this was an integral part of my own primary class instruction).
 In this respect, Christian Science does display cult-like qualities.